pingcap/docs-cn/develop/dev-guide-timeouts-in-tidb.md

 ## SQL execution timeout

-TiDB also provides a system variable (`max_execution_time`, `0` by default, indicating no limit) to limit the execution time of a single SQL statement. `max_execution_time` currently takes effect for all types of statements, not just the `SELECT` statements.
-The unit is `ms`, but the actual precision is at the `100ms` level instead of the millisecond level.
+TiDB also provides a system variable (`max_execution_time`, `0` by default, indicating no limit) to limit the execution time of a single SQL statement.
+Currently, the system variable only takes effect for read-only SQL statements.
+The unit of `max_execution_time` is `ms`, but the actual precision is at the `100ms` level instead of the millisecond level.

 ## JDBC query timeout